-Try out this classic lemon sole meuniere recipe: here is a delicious pan fried French dover sole in a quick and easy lemon and butter sauce!
+Classic lemon sole meuniere recipe: here is a delicious pan fried French dover sole in a quick and easy lemon and butter sauce!
 French cuisine at its best.

-I make this pan fried sole in butter sauce very often when I am back in Belgium.
 That white sole meat is so soft, delicate and flavorful, so tacky and moist!

 I can’t easily find common dover sole (or lemon sole) here in Spain.

 What I can get at the fishmonger’s is a type of sole called ‘lenguado tigre’ or tiger sole.
-This fish is very popular and very easy to find because lots of fish mongers sell this sole.

 It is much larger than the classic dover sole.
 The prices are also sweet.
 I know that in Belgium the average price for a good quality sole is around 30 euros per kilo.